INTERVIEW BY MARKO SYRJÄLÄ

 I was about 15… actually even younger, when I first started playing I was 13.
 But, again, the take-it-seriously part obviously didn’t come until later.
 As I said, once you have gigs that you’re like the Meat Loaf gig, I played with LaBelle, the KISS thing and so on.
 What happened just obviously was the – okay, well it’s going to be a whole list of people who you’re going to work with, obviously.
 My only real regret was that there was never, like, one band that I was in.
 I would’ve like to have been in a band that I could’ve been in for five or ten years and then be a producer, rather than I played with them, I played with that one, I backed up this one, then I worked with that one.
 But, you know, that’s the way the cookie crumbles, so to speak.
 I’m not complaining.

 I think that the most asked thing from you is the KISS audition.
 When you went to do that legendary audition for in 1973, how much you did know about KISS or Wicked Lester before doing that session?

 I didn’t know any of them, even though they were around the scene.
 I didn’t know the Wicked Lester situation.
 I had just come back from a European tour.
 Actually, it wasn’t a European tour.
 It was an American tour with European bands.
 Uriah Heep was the headline act then.
 That was when I played with John Baldry – “Long John” Baldry.
-Right after that was when KISS had the ad in The Village Voice for looking for lead guitar player – Led Zeppelin like band.
-Led Zeppelin like band?
+Right after that was when KISS had the ad in The Village Voice for looking for a lead guitar player – Led Zeppelin like a band.
+Led Zeppelin like a band?
 I’ll have to check that out.
 That was the connection.
 That’s how they looked at themselves.
 They were sort of like Led Zeppelin.

 So was it anything like that in your opinion?